 1991 - The Slat House, New Canaan CT.
 The project arose from a request for a potting shed for a small residential garden.
 Approximately an eighth of a sphere and 3.65 metres in height, this small wooden enclosure faces the owner's home with its curved face and the forest with its angled side.
 Unbuilt.

-1995 - The Peter B. Lewis Project, 2 separate guest houses, Lyndhurst OH.
-Unbuilt.
+1995 - The Peter B. Lewis Project, Lyndhurst OH.
+Two separate guest houses, unbuilt.
 The "Starfish House," also unbuilt.
 Designed as an addition to a Frank Gehry house.
-Commissioned 1991.
+Commissioned in 1991.

 1999 - The John Buck House, Telluride CO.
 Unbuilt.

-Sources include: Jim Hennessy; New Canaan Midcentury Modern Houses Survey; The Houses of Philip Johnson by Stover Jenkins and David Mohney; Philip Johnson: Recent Works by Jeffrey Kipnis; Philip Johnson: Life and Work by Franz Schultze.
+Sources include: Hilary Lewis; Jim Hennessy; New Canaan Midcentury Modern Houses Survey; The Houses of Philip Johnson by Stover Jenkins and David Mohney; Philip Johnson: Recent Works by Jeffrey Kipnis; Philip Johnson: Life and Work by Franz Schultze; Inger Stringfellow; Mark Lamster.